netops2devops/cookiecutter-skeletor/README.md

 # Usage

-Setup a new skeleton python barebones project
+To setup a new python project with this cookiecutter
 ```
 cookiecutter https://github.com/netops2devops/cookiecutter-skeletor.git
 ```

 This generates a project structure as shown below.
 A git repository is automatically initialized upon project creation.
-As per best practices `.envs` dir is created to store environment vars but is already put under `.gitignore`
+As per best practices `.env` is created to store environment vars but is already put under `.gitignore`
+To export environment vars for local development run `export $(cat .env | grep -v "#" | xargs)`
 ```
 ❯ tree -a mypkg
 mypkg
-├── .envs
-│   ├── dev.env
+├── .env
-│   └── prod.env
 ├── .gitignore
 ├── .gitlab-ci.yml
 ├── Dockerfile